xanoxt/api-docs/whitepapers/cyber•Chain.md

 Possible scalability improvements include:
 - Hardware.
 This year Intel Optane [http://www.intel.com/content/www/us/en/architecture-and-technology/intel-optane-technology.html] That creates opportunity to converge RAM and SSD.
 Our design has 3 year hardware margin for moving to cheaper and more dense next generation memory.
 - Software.
 The future of consensus computer optimisations is in parallel processing.
 We are going to seriously invest in research of this field.
+Solving this issue will enable the network to scale nearly infinitely.

 ## Deployment